 We began raising rabbits in the summer of 2016.
 We started with 2 does and a buck.
 One doe and the buck are New Zealand Whites and the other doe is a Californian.
 These are animals anyone can raise almost anywhere.
 With a gestation period of about 31 days, they can have 6-7 litters per year.
 In our first litter, one doe had 11 and the other had 7!!
 They give you a quick return on your investment.
 We raise ours for the meat, but another bonus is all of the organic fertilizer that we get for our garden.
 Rabbit manure can be used immediately without the risk of burning the plants.

 A large part of what we are doing here involves our goats.
-We currently raise Nigerian Dwarfs, Lamanchas, and Nubians.
+We started with Nigerian Dwarfs, then moved to Lamanchas, and we currently raise Nubians.
 Besides using their milk for our goat milk soaps, we drink it raw and make many delicious products such as cheeses, yogurts, keifer, butter, and ice cream!!
 These are a perfect addition to any small farm or homestead.
 Depending on the breed and goat, our girls give between a quart and a gallon per day.

 We also started raising Khaki Campbell ducks in the summer of 2016.
 They are noisier than advertised and not as people tolerant as our chickens, but we hope to get lots of eggs from them.
 This breed is known to be prolific egg layers giving up to 300 eggs per year per bird!!
 They also eat lots of bugs and are just fun to watch.

-Here is our buck, Samuel.
-He joined our herd in December of 2015.
-We are looking forward to some flashy kids in 2016 from him with good milk potential.
+Here is our buck, Rocket.
+He joined our herd in June 2017.
+He is a registered Nubian with some awesome genetics.
+We are looking forward to some kids in early 2018 from him with great milk potential.

 And no farm is complete without a couple of cats to manage the barn.
 Honestly, I was not a cat person at all until I rescued these two when they darted out from under a bush I was trimming at another property.
 It was going down to 20 degrees that night and they weren't but about 6 week old according to the veterinarian.
 After all of their shots, worm treatments, and getting spayed and neutered, these are probably the most expensive free animal I have ever owned, but they are pretty cool.
 They just hang around, do their job, and mind their own business.